Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 3 Results

 - Eliminated – Final Draft

-Mat Franco went on to win Season 9 of the show, which was the first magician to win the show.
-He has now gone on to become a big star in Las Vegas and he is here now for another trick.
-He does an amazing trick and we find out that he even has a theater named for him in Vegas.
+Mat Franco, who went on to win Season 9 of the show, the first magician to do so, and has since become a big star in Las Vegas, took the stage for another trick.

 CARTON DROP. @MatFrancoMagic #AGTResults pic.twitter.com/jCYw8w28yq